RabbITCybErSeC/PCAP2ZEEK/README.md

 - ```nfdump & nfpcapd```[nfdump & nfpcapd](https://github.com/phaag/nfdump)
 - ```>= Python 3.8```

+Note: Tool only has been tested on debian based system.

 Note: (“nfpcapd: is the pcap capture daemon of the nfdump tools.
 It reads network packets from an interface or from a file and directly creates nfdump netflow records.” from https://github.com/phaag/nfdump/blob/master/man/nfpcapd.1

 ### Todo:
+- Installer
 - Add functionality for default network statistics based on predefined logs.
 - Workout folder based conversion, and recursive folder conversion.
 - Basic log anomaly detection